ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/code-assistance.markdown

 {NOTE: }

-* All queries addressed to RavenDB use [RQL](../../indexes/querying/what-is-rql), RavenDB's rich query language.
+* All queries addressed to the RavenDB server use [RQL](../../indexes/querying/what-is-rql), RavenDB's rich query language.
-* The query **structure** exposes the **order** by which RavenDB handles operations when serving a query.
+* The **query structure** exposes the **order of the query operations** handled by the RavenDB server when serving a query.
 * RQL Code Assistance is available when writing any query in the Studio.
-  The code auto-completion allows you to see the various paths your query can take, as data entities, functions, keywords, and operators are presented for you to select, speeding up the writing process and making the creation of intelligent queries an enjoyable task.
+  The code auto-completion allows you to see the various paths your query can take as data entities, functions, keywords, and operators are presented for you to select, speeding up the writing process and making the creation of intelligent queries an enjoyable task.
 * In addition, the query syntax is checked and potential errors are highlighted.